philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to talk so that the back of the room still hears you
 * How to talk not too fast, not too slow
 * How to capture your audience
+* How to chair a symposium/discussion table
+* How to (politely) get speakers to stick to their allocated time, including cutting off
+* How to handle audience questions, as speaker and as chair (thanks to Alicia Mastretta Yanes/@AliciaMstt for the last three points!)

 # Statistics